RecSys-lab/ViLLA-MMBench/README.md

 # ViLLA-MMBench

 Welcome to the **ViLLA-MMBench** repository!
-This project provides the source code and fully reproducible results for our upcoming paper submitted to **RecSys'25**.
+This project provides the source code and fully reproducible results for our upcoming paper.

 ## 📦 What's Included?